 What are the most common types of headaches?

 Migraine, the most common type of headache disorder, is typically an intense pain made worse by light and sound.
 More than 90 percent of patients who visit a doctor complaining of headaches are in fact suffering from migraine, according to Yale Medicine neurologist Christopher Gottschalk, MD.
-About one-third of migraine sufferers will have episodes called “aura,” a type of brain dysfunction that can include seeing shimmering zigzag shapes or visual “sparking,” blind spots, numbness on one side of the body, or trouble speaking.
+About one-third of migraine sufferers will have episodes called “aura."
+This is a type of brain dysfunction that can include seeing shimmering zigzag shapes or visual “sparking,” blind spots, numbness on one side of the body, or trouble speaking.

 Cluster headache is characterized by short episodes of intense pain on one side of the head, usually several times a day (and often at a predictable time of the day or night).
 It is often accompanied by intense redness of the eye or tearing or nasal discharge on the same side as the head pain.